City of Houston Zoning Changes & DecisionsDelivered Same-Day

 in the Houston Market

-Last month, 568 zoning activity items were flagged across City of Houston.
-Rezoning votes, variance requests, PUD approvals — each one a potential deal or threat to your portfolio.
+Last month, 1147 zoning insights were flagged across City of Houston.
+Rezoning votes, variance requests, PUD approvals - each one a potential deal or threat to your portfolio.
 How many did you catch?

 Recent meetings with zoning keywords detected by ZoneWire.
 Subscribe to get all alerts in real time.